LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 Question 3: Does It Handle Arabic, English, and Your Workforce Reality?

-Language support is where a lot of LMS providers in dubai wave their hands and say "yes, we support multiple languages" — then you discover what they mean is you can manually upload translated versions of courses.
+Language support is where a lot of LMS providers in Dubai wave their hands and say "yes, we support multiple languages" — then you discover what they mean is you can manually upload translated versions of courses.

 That's not real multilingual support.
 That's a workaround.